Know the Laws: Iowa

 In Iowa, there are three types of domestic violence protective orders.

 An emergency order is issued only if the courts are closed (at night or on a weekend) and lasts for 72 hours, which should be enough time to file for a temporary and/or permanent order.*

-You can get an emergency order by calling the domestic abuse program nearest you (please see Where to Find Help), or by calling the Iowa Domestic Abuse Hotline at 1-(800)-942-0333.
+You can get an emergency order by calling the domestic abuse program nearest you - see our IA Where to Find Help page, or by calling the Iowa Domestic Abuse Hotline at 1-(800)-942-0333.

 Temporary orders are similar to emergency orders in almost every respect, except that they last a little bit longer.
 Usually you apply for a temporary order at the same time as you apply for a permanent order.
 The temporary order will last until you can have a full court hearing on your application for a permanent order.

 A temporary order lasts until the court hearing date that a judge will assign you.
 Your hearing date will be for a full court hearing on your application for a permanent order.
 The hearing usually will take place within 15 days of your applying for the orders.**

 A permanent order can be issued only after a court hearing in which you and the abuser both have a chance to tell your sides of the story.
 It lasts up to one year and may be extended after that.
 See below: How do I change or extend my order?

 A temporary order can contain anything that the judge thinks is necessary to protect you from domestic abuse, including temporary custody or visitation orders.
 The judge is supposed to keep in mind the safety of you and your children when deciding visitation.
 If the court finds that the safety of you or your children will be endangered with unsupervised visitation, the judge should restrict visitation, have it supervised, or deny visitation entirely.
 The judge should also determine whether any other existing orders awarding custody or visitation rights should be modified.
 Temporary orders also must specifically include a notice that the abuser may be required to give up all firearms, offensive weapons, and ammunition if a permanent order is issued.*